jefang123/lunar_lander/README.md

-# tentative_project
+# Terra Lander

 ## MVP

-Lunar Lander is a browser game where the player tries to land a spacecraft with limited fuel and gravitational force acting against the player's ship.
+Terra Lander is a browser game where the player tries to land a spacecraft with limited fuel and gravitational force acting against the player's ship.

 ## Wireframe